-Field and Laboratory Procedures
+Water Quality Data

+The four water quality stations equipped with YSI EXO2 sondes deployed within one meter of the bottom recorded environmental parameters (e.g. temperature, salinity) every 15 minutes. [add a sentence or two about sonde maintenance and calibration].
+Temperature (°C) and salinity (practical salinity units, psu) data from each site was averaged by month.
+Data flagged as “rejected” or “suspect” were removed.

-All chlorophyll a data were “grab” samples except for Pellicer Creek in which some missing data values were filled in with data collected at similar time frames using an automated water sampler.
-This diel sampling is also performed by the SWMP on the same tidal stage at the Pellicer Creek station.
-All samples were collected monthly, in duplicate, from as close to sonde depth as possible (no deeper than 3 meters in the deeper sites).
+Discrete water samples were collected in duplicate monthly during ebb tides from as close to sonde depth as possible (no deeper than 3 meters).
 Samples were filtered in the field whenever feasible; otherwise, they were placed on ice in the dark and filtered immediately upon returning to the laboratory.
-All chlorophyll a samples were performed using Standard Methods (SM10200H).
-All duplicate values were averaged into a monthly value at all sites.
-Temperature (°C) and salinity (practical salinity units, psu) data from each site was averaged to each month.
-Data was removed that failed to meet quality standards for all parameters.
-For the SWMP, values below the nominal base minimum detection limit of 0.55 (µg\L) were replaced with this nominal base to standardize across the dataset.
+Chlorophyll a was extracted from frozen filters within 28 days and analyzed using Standard Methods (SM10200H; citation).
+Duplicate samples were averaged by month.
+Values below the minimum detection limit of 0.55 µg/L were replaced with this nominal base to standardize across the dataset.
+As with the continuous data, chlorophyll a data flagged as “rejected” or “suspect” were removed.
+At PC, an automatic water sampler was usually deployed in addition to the discrete sample collection and set to collect from the same water depth.
+In some cases where PC was missing chlorophyll data, values were filled in with data collected at a similar time using the automatic sampler.

 Climate Data

-Continuous meteorological data is also collected by the GTMNERR SWMP at the Pellicer Creek weather station, approximately 4 km southeast of the Pellicer Creek water quality station, at the mouth of Pellicer Creek in Princess Place Preserve in Flagler County.
-Rainfall (mm) data were totalled for each month and year after removing data that failed to meet quality standards.
+Continuous meteorological data was collected at the Pellicer Creek weather station, approximately 4 km southeast of the Pellicer Creek water quality station.
+Rainfall data were totaled for each month and year after removing data that failed to meet quality standards.
 Information on El Niño/Southern Oscillation (ENSO) was downloaded from the National Oceanic and Atmospheric Administration’s Pacific Coast Laboratory (https://psl.noaa.gov/enso/mei/).
 The Multivariate ENSO Index (MEI) is based on multiple variables that are used to describe conditions in the tropical Pacific during ENSO events.
 This index is computed for 12 bimonthly rolling windows per year.
 This rolling window was summed to the following month (representing preceding and existing conditions) and was used to examine climate patterns during this study period.

 Data analysis

 All statistical analyses and data visualizations were carried out using R v4.3.0 (R Core Team 2023).
 Generalized additive models on log10-transformed chlorophyll a data were performed for each station using the wqtrends package with terms s(“cont_year”), day of the year converted into a continuous numeric variable to represent annual effect, and the upper limit of the basis complexity (k) was set to 11 times the number of years for the input data (11 * 20 = 220) (M. Beck et al. 2022; M. W. Beck et al. 2022).
 Diagnostic information of the model fit and procedure were checked using the mgcv package (Wood 2011).
 These models computed a smooth temporal pattern in the raw data with an uncertainty of the smoother.
-The model results were then used to calculate seasonal metrics, trends, and plot results.
-Changes in annual chlorophyll a were evaluated using a five-year moving window from 2003-2022.
+The model results were then used to calculate seasonal metrics and trends.
+[Describe trend test methods] Changes in annual chlorophyll a were evaluated using a five-year moving window from 2003-2022.
 The slope is representative for the central year within each block (two years before and after).

-The predicted values from the model results were used to fill in data, by creating monthly averages, for missing months at each of the stations (CITE SUPPLEMENTAL MISSING DATA INFORMATION HERE) to complete the time series for decomposition using Equation 4 from Cloern and Jassby (2010) (Equation 1) to further investigate patterns and scales of variability.
+A decomposition analysis was conducted to investigate patterns and scales of variability as in Cloern and Jassby (2010).
+The predicted values from the GAMs were used to fill in missing data (CITE SUPPLEMENTAL MISSING DATA INFORMATION HERE).
+Equation 4 from Cloern and Jassby (2010) was applied to monthly chlorophyll a data (Equation 1).

 Equation 1: cij=Cyimjεij